 Answers to frequently asked questions about the Avantect Pancreatic Cancer Test are listed below.
 If you do not find the information you are looking for, please feel free to contact us.

 The Avantect Pancreatic Cancer Test is a new cell-free DNA-based blood test that detects epigenomic and genomic signals of cancer from cell-free DNA (cfDNA) circulating in blood.
 It is performed in ClearNote Health’s CLIA-certified and CAP-accredited laboratory.
-The test enables early detection of pancreatic cancer in patients with high risk for the disease, such as those aged 50+ who are newly diagnosed (within 36 months) with type 2 diabetes.
+The test enables early detection of pancreatic cancer in patients with high risk for the disease, such as those aged 50+ who are newly diagnosed (within 36 months) with type 2 diabetes and those with a genetic predisposition and/or family history of pancreatic cancer.

-The test is for people at higher risk of pancreatic cancer including patients over the age of 50 who are recently diagnosed (within three years) with type 2 diabetes.
-Research shows that 1 out of 100 patients in this group will be diagnosed with pancreatic cancer within 3 years, this test aims to give you peace of mind.
-We will also accept tests, when ordered, for patients with family history or genetic mutations for pancreatic cancer.
+The test is for people at higher risk of pancreatic cancer including patients over the age of 50 who are recently diagnosed (within three years) with type 2 diabetes and those with a genetic predisposition and/or family history of pancreatic cancer.

 We accept specimens from Medicare patients.